Royal Tunbridge Wells: The arts

 The town's largest theatre is the Assembly Hall in Crescent Road, which has a capacity of 1020.
 Nearby, in Church Road, is the Trinity Arts Centre which is a converted church.

 The Forum is a 250-capacity live music venue in the town, run by Jason Dormon, where many bands have played their early concerts on their way to success.

 Unfest is an annual free music festival which takes place in May.

-Royal Tunbridge Wells held its first TEDxRoyalTunbridgeWells on 6 June 2015.
+Tunbridge Wells held its first TEDxRoyalTunbridgeWells on 6 June 2015.

 Local media

-Royal Tunbridge Wells has one local commercial radio station, KMFM West Kent.
+Tunbridge Wells has one local commercial radio station, KMFM West Kent.
 The BBC has its regional centre in the town at the Great Hall on Mount Pleasant Road.
 It is the base of BBC Radio Kent and for BBC South East regional programmes, the complex contains studios and offices.